wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **M:**&ensp;Who sets the example?
 Why should a liberated man necessarily follow conventions?
 The moment he becomes predictable, he cannot be free.
 His freedom lies in his beïng free to fulfil the need of the moment, to obey the necessity of the situätion.
 Freedom to do what one likes is really bondage, while beïng free to do what one must, what is right, is real freedom.

-**Q:**&ensp;Still there must be some way of making out who has realised and who has not.
+**Q:**&ensp;Still there must be some way of makeïng out who has realised and who has not.
 If one is indistinguishable from the other, of what use is he?

 **M:**&ensp;He who knows himself has no doubts about it.
 Nor does he care whether others recognise his state or not.
 Rare is the realised man who discloses his realisation and fortunate are those who have met him, for he does it for their abiding welfare.